geotechfirst/bookmarks/index.md

 - During WorldJam performances performers need to change servers multiple times.
 Using the currently available method this is not convenient.
 - Sound engineers and other organisers need to move around a lot too.
-- Most of these transitions are pre-defined and lists can be generated to provide a convenient path through the process.